 Sayers’ performance in The Man With Nine Lives is adequate, without being memorable.
 Like all people who have worked with Boris Karloff, she has a story or two for Weaver.
 According to Sayer, Karloff’s real passion was raising roses, which the two used to talk about on set.
 She remembers one instance during filming when her character offers to make some tea down in Kravaal’s freezing lab.
 She just barely got started before Karloff broke character and cut the scene, putting filming on hold, while he explained to Sayer how make “proper tea”.
 She says Karloff was very pleasant and cooperative: “He wasn’t social-social, exactly, but he was very amiable, and we didn’t have any problems or confrontations or anything.”
 One thing she doesn’t mention in her Weaver interview, but which pops up in a 1941 interview with Collier’s Magazine, is that at one point she sprained her ankle and held up filming for a day.
 Well I don’t blame her, climbing ladders with those shoes.

 The rest of the cast play their crudely written stereotypical roles as well as may be expected from a bunch of seasoned B-movie veterans.
 Most notable among the supporting cast is probably Byron Foulger, the small, nervous man who would play meek or irritable little men in nearly 500 films big and small throughout his career, and who’s face was familiar to all movie-goers in the forties, although few might have remembered his name.
-He also appeared in the serials The Spider (1938) and Flash Gordon Conquers the Universe (1940), as well as the sci-fi films The Man They Could Not Hang, Man Made Monster (1941), Mighty Joe Young (1949), Superman and the Mole-Men (1951), The Magnetic Monster (1953), The Rocket Man (1954), and as a guest star in the TV series Space Patrol (1952), The Twilight Zone (1959) and The Time Tunnel (1967).
+He also appeared in the serials The Spider (1938) and Flash Gordon Conquers the Universe (1940), as well as the sci-fi films The Man They Could Not Hang, Man Made Monster (1941), Mighty Joe Young (1949), Superman and the Mole-Men (1951, review), The Magnetic Monster (1953, review), The Rocket Man (1954), and as a guest star in the TV series Space Patrol (1952), The Twilight Zone (1959) and The Time Tunnel (1967).

 In a small role we see Bruce Bennett, previously known as Herman Brix.
 Brix was a shot-put champion who rose to fame as Tarzan in 1935.
 He played the lead in the awful Sky Racket (1937, review) and the almost equally bad serial The Fighting Devil Dogs (1938, review).
 He still clung to the leading man role in Before I Hang (review), but was reduced to a bit-part in The Man With Nine Lives (watch out for him as a state trooper).
 He appeared as a guest star in a number of episodes of the TV series Science Fiction Theatre, and in the fifties and sixties his career took a turn for the worse, when he found himself in films such as The Cosmic Man and The Alligator People (both 1959), as well as The Clones (1973), his next-to-last film.